cesar-reb/python-studies/README.md

 # python-studies
-repo for python scripts i'm creating for studying
+repo for python and machine learning studies